-Havelock Island, in India's Andaman and Nicobar Islands, is renowned for its pristine beaches.
+Havelock Island (officially renamed Swaraj Dweep), in India's Andaman and Nicobar Islands, is renowned for its pristine beaches.
 Each beach at Havelock Island is commonly referred to by a number and you'll find most Havelock Island hotels grouped along the stretch of road from the jetty, from beach three to beach five.
-Beach five (also known as Vijaynagar Beach), on the eastern side of the island, is the the most developed and is where most of the action happens.
-Over the other side, to the west, pristine beach seven (also known as Radhanagar Beach) was once voted the "Best Beach in Asia" by TIME magazine.
+Beach five (also known as Vijaynagar Beach), on the eastern side of the island, is most developed and is where most of the action happens.
+Over the other side, to the west, pristine beach seven (also known as Radhanagar Beach) is one of the best beaches in India and was once voted the "Best Beach in Asia" by TIME magazine.
 Beach five has brilliant sunrises, while beach seven has spectacular sunsets.

 You'll find that rates vary widely, depending on the time of year.
 Peak season is from mid December to mid January, and you can expect to pay 30-40% extra during this period.
 The best weather (and diving conditions) occurs from mid January to mid May.
 Discounts maybe offered during the monsoon season, from June to September.

-- Rates: From around 10,000 rupees per night plus tax for a double garden-facing Andaman Villa.
-Breakfast is included.
+- Rates: From about 12,000 rupees per night for a double garden-facing Andaman Villa, including tax and breakfast.
+Expect to pay about 17,000 rupees per night upwards for a beachfront Andaman Lagoon room.
 Packages, including special honeymoon deals, are offered.

 Munjoh Ocean Resort was renovated in 2016-17 and undoubtedly has the most stunning cottages on Havelock Island.
 They're set under a crop of coconut trees a couple of minutes walk back from a private beach, near beach number five.
 Some of the cottages have two bedrooms, making them ideal for families and friends.
 The property is beautifully landscaped, and the staff are helpful and efficient.
 If you're in the mood for romance, request a candlelit dinner under the stars.
 Bicycles and scooters are available for those who want to ride around the island, and there's also a dive center inside the resort.
 Unfortunately, there's no swimming pool though.

-A reliable favorite, Barefoot Resort is one of the few hotels located at secluded beach number seven.
-It's not actually on the beach, but rather around five minutes walk away through the jungle.
+A reliable favorite, particularly for honeymooners, Barefoot Resort is one of the few hotels located at secluded beach number seven (Radhanagar Beach).
+It's not actually on the beach, but rather about five minutes walk away through the jungle.
 The first eco-friendly resort in the Andaman Islands, it's a place where you can truly get away from it all.
 There's no TV, Internet, or phone network.
 Do prepare to be isolated!
 The resort has 31 thatched wood cottages, tents, and villas distributed over its lush seven acres of grounds.

 Seashell is a rustic village-like beach resort, with 30 timber duplex villas and cottages surrounded by coconut trees.
 Located in the vicinity of beach number three (Govindnagar Beach) near the jetty, it has a tiny patch of sand peppered with hammocks and patio seating.
 If staying at a hotel with a bar is important to you, look no further than Seashell.
 The property has an atmospheric sea-facing bar with live music nightly, which you won't find elsewhere on the island.
 There's also a separate swimming pool and play zone for kids, two restaurants, and an in-house dive center.

-- Rates: From 9,500 rupees per night, plus tax.
-Breakfast is included.
+- Rates: From about 9,000 rupees per night, including tax and breakfast.

-- Rates: Expect to pay 4,400 rupees per night, including breakfast, for one of the new cottages.
-Cheaper rooms are available for 3,000 rupees and 2,000 rupees per night, plus taxes.
+- Rates: Expect to pay 5,000 rupees per night, including breakfast, for one of the new cottages.
+Cheaper rooms are available from 3,000 rupees per night.
+Tax is extra.

 - Rates: Choose from a selection of bamboo beach huts (1,648 rupees plus tax), bamboo bungalows (2,638 rupees plus tax), and bamboo lodges (3,188 rupees plus tax).

 If you're serious about scuba diving or want to learn, Island Vinnie's is the place for you!
-It's a full-service dive resort, with the most experienced dive team in the Andamans, situated at beach number three (the only suitable beach for diving).
-The resort itself is nothing flashy.
-Instead, value for money, a wide range of activities and a great social vibe are the main attractions.
+It's a full-service dive hotel, with the most experienced dive team in the Andamans, situated at beach number three (the only suitable beach for diving).
+The hotel itself is nothing flashy.
+Instead, the main attractions are value for money, a wide range of activities, delicious food at the Full Moon Cafe (many people say it's the best restaurant on the island) and a great social atmosphere.
 This is not a hotel where you'd want to chill on a hammock all day!
 Three types of accommodations are provided -- standard and upgraded huts, and tented cabanas.
 They were all rebuilt and upgraded in 2017, including a new toilet block.
 Note: due to increased demand, from December to April room bookings are only taken from people who are intending to dive.